-- 1. passing the foreign language examination, if applicable; - 2. passing the comprehensive examinations; and - 3. successfully defending the dissertation prospectus.
+- passing the foreign language examination, if applicable; - 2. passing the comprehensive examinations; and - 3. successfully defending the dissertation prospectus.

-Students must enroll for a minimum of 12 hours of 792 Research and 799 Dissertation credit (combined) in subsequent semesters, following the semester in which they are advanced to candidacy.
+Students must enroll for a minimum of 12 semester hours of 792 Research and 799 Dissertation credit (combined) in subsequent semesters, following the semester in which they are advanced to candidacy.
+Note: The 12 semester hours come after advancing to candidacy.

 Research and Dissertation Requirements.
 Each candidate must register for a combined total of 24 semester hours of credit for 792 Research and 799 Dissertation.
 No more than 24 hours of 799 Dissertation may be included on the 84-hour program of study.
 Courses or semester hours taken beyond the listed requirements should not be included on the program of study.
-The final copy of the dissertation must be reviewed by the supervisory committee and the Graduate

-College at least three weeks before the degree conferral date.
-Copies of the Format Manual are available in the Graduate College and on the Web at www/asu.edu/graduate/ formatmanual.
+The final copy of the dissertation must be reviewed by the supervisory committee and the Graduate College at least three weeks before the degree conferral date.
+Copies of the Format Manual are available in the Graduate College and on the Web at www.asu.edu/graduate/formatmanual.